Rachel-Hu/wasm-miner/README.md

 Also we can try other simpler cryptocurrencies (e.g. Zcash) if possible.

+## Citations
+The miner simulated the Keccak hash function utilized by Ethereum.`js/ethash.js` in this repo, [ethash](https://github.com/ethereum/ethash), is a important reference of the hashing code implementation of `local-miner/miner.cpp`.

 ## Useful references
 [Ethash](https://github.com/ethereum/ethash): PoW algorithm code for Etherium 1.0